 PageSizeNotDefinedError - if width and height are not defined and previous page does not exist.

-'''

-insert_page(page: PageObject, index: int = 0) \rightarrow None

-'''

-Insert a page in this PDF file.
+insert_page(page: PageObject, index: int = 0, excluded_keys: Iterable[str] = ()) \rightarrow PageObject Insert a page in this PDF file.
 The page is usually acquired from a PdfReader instance.